nahiluhmot/cl-parallel/readme.md

 * future-p - given a form, tests whether or not it's a future.

-* future-finished-p - given a form, return t iff it's a future that has finished executing.
+* future-finished-p - given a form, return `T` iff it's a future that has finished executing.

 * realize - if the argument is a future blocks until it's thread is